terraform-google-modules/terraform-google-sap/modules/sap_hana/README.md

 3. When configuring the module, use this newly created service account's email, to set the `service_account_email` input variable.

 ### Post deployment script
-If you need to run a post deployment script, the script needs to be accessible via https:// or gs:// URl.
-Hence, the recommended way is to:
+If you need to run a post deployment script, the script needs to be accessible via a **https:// or gs:// URl**.
+It is the recommended way is to use a GCS Bucket in the following way.:

 1. Upload the to a GCS bucket.
 2. Make sure the service account attached to the instance has the following permissions on the bucket:
    - roles/storage.objectViewer
- (This permission should already be granted if the bucket is in the same project as the one you created the service account previously.)
+     - Note that this permission should already be granted if the bucket is in the same project as the one where you created the service account previously.

 3. Set the post_deployment_script input to the gs:// link to your script. (i.e gs://<bucket_name>/<my_script>)